rafael-santiago/lethe/README.md

 Here, overwrite times are configured by the user.
 Anyway, I think that burn-and-shred advices given by Mr. Schneier should not be discarded.

-**WARNING**: This general DoD information destroying method does not work with flash based filesystems.
+**WARNING**: This general ``DoD`` information destruction method does not work with flash based filesystems.
 It probably will not work with your smartphone.
 Do not use this tool for doing this!
-Maybe in future I may extend this code to give some kind of support for flash stuff too but, by now, I won't do it.
+Maybe in future I may extend this code to give some kind of support for flash stuff too, but by now, I won't do it.

 For ensuring that the implemented data destroying here is working fine on your system the well-known forensic tool ``Foremost`` is used (if you are on ``Linux``, in this case and have it installed).
-Additionaly, I strongly suggest you to build the software on your machine by running all tests before installing the tool or using it as a library into your own stuff.
+Moreover, I strongly suggest you to build the software on your machine by running all tests before installing the tool or using it as a library into your own stuff.
 Be sure that it is actually working besides just believing on it.